A Critical Assessment of the Brain Criticality Hypothesis: CONCLUDING REMARKS

 1. Emerge due to collective behavior,

 2. Possess long-range temporal correlations, and

 3. Support information processing.

-Unlike Destexhe and Touboul's counterexamples, memory-induced long-range order {\it does} satisfy each of these physically motivated requirements.
+Memory-induced long-range order {\it does} satisfy each of these physically motivated requirements.
 First, the long-range order in these systems emerges {\it precisely} due to collective behavior in neural activity, which is induced by the presence of memory as provided by the resources.
 Additionally, since memory is necessarily present in this system, which inherently requires variables to correlate strongly over long durations, the existence of long-range correlations {\it in time} is also expected.
 This has been shown explicitly in the work of Sun {\it et al.}~\cite{sun2025} by visualizing avalanche {\it duration} distributions, which also follow power-law decays.
-The first two points then follow directly from the presence of memory-induced long-range order.
+The first two points then follow directly from the definition of memory-induced long-range order.
+Of course, SOC could give rise to this behavior as well, but it requires further assumptions about the underlying system's phase diagram than MILRO.

-The notion of ``supporting information processing'' is more nuanced.
-Several studies have argued that criticality optimizes properties like information transmission,~\cite{langton1990computation, 10.1098/rsta.2007.2092, ramo2007measures, shew2011information} storage,~\cite{langton1990computation} computational power,~\cite{bertschinger2004edge} and more.
-However, these studies generally emphasize the coincidence of neuronal avalanches (and other hallmarks of long-range order) with heightened performance.
-Crucially, {\it they do not require criticality}, only power-law correlations.
-As such, these properties could well be optimized in systems with long-range order that are not necessarily critical.

-Additionally, it is unclear whether the ``optimal'' operation of several brain processing functions is even biologically necessary.
-For instance, Wilting and Priesemann~\cite{WILTING2019105} have proposed that maximizing these processing functions simultaneously may not be required.
-Instead, perhaps performance must merely exceed some sufficient threshold for a given task.
-Beyond this point, it is feasible that the more relevant biological constraint would be minimizing energy consumption.

-Lastly, recent computational work has indicated that long-range order alone may be sufficient for tasks requiring high computational performance.
+In regard to Beggs' final point, recent computational work has indicated that long-range order alone may be sufficient for tasks requiring high computational performance.
 A new computational paradigm known as memcomputing~\cite{di2018perspective, di2022memcomputing} has demonstrated that long-range order induced by memory, when applied to solving hard computational problems, can outperform state-of-the-art algorithms at various benchmarks, supporting the claim that memory-driven collective modes can be robust without fine tuning.
+Furthermore, recent studies have argued that the brain may exist in different dynamical states based on the external state or relevant computational task~\cite{doi:10.1126/sciadv.adj9303, w49n-2vz8, PRXLife.2.023008}, making the nature of the alleged critical state more ambiguous in these situations.